admb-project/admb/trunk/README.txt

 2. Download the executable installer for Windows MSVC from http://admb-project.org/downloads and run it.
-Make sure to choose the install location as C:\admb and not the default in 'Program Files'.
+Make sure to choose the install location as the default C:\ADMB or another location without spaces in the name.

 3. Add the following to the PATH in the order given.
 Only enter the second path is you are compiling for a 64-bit processor.
 If so, this path must